 As noted under the Strategy section, the Company's principal focus continues to be on its store network, products, people and facilities.
 Successful execution enables the Company to capture sales at a higher rate with lower-risk products and services.
-Other priority work in 2018 includes hurricane recovery in the Caribbean and post-acquisition optimization for RTW and NSA.
+Other priority work in 2019 includes fire and hurricane risk mitigation and discount banner competitive strategies (Cost-U-Less and Giant Tiger).

-The near-term consumer outlook is stable to positive in most of the Company's markets and aligns with our lower risk product and service focus, augmented by opportunistic investments.
-Northern Canada's economic outlook remains positive for 2018 and into 2019 with a ramp-up in resource development, housing and public sector capital projects.
-The western Canadian retail environment is important for our Giant Tiger business with more difficult conditions in Alberta expected to be offset by a stable environment in Manitoba, where store concentration is the highest.
-We expect cost and price inflation to be larger factors through the balance of this year and in 2019 and contribute to a modest net improvement to margins.
+The near-term consumer outlook remains stable to positive in most of the Company's markets and aligns with our lower risk product and service focus, augmented by opportunistic investments.
+Northern Canada's economic outlook remains positive for 2019 with a ramp-up of government investment within Indigenous communities resource development, and other public sector capital projects.
+The western Canadian retail environment is important for our Giant Tiger ("GT") business and is expected to stabilize compared to cost and margin pressures in 2018.
+We expect price inflation to be a larger factor in 2019 and contribute to a modest net improvement to margins.

 Economic conditions in Alaska are expected to continue to recover from depressed conditions over the past two years led by stronger commercial fishing, more oil and gas activity, public infrastructure projects and higher Permanent Fund Dividend payments.
-The impact of lower corporate income tax rates as a result of U.S. tax reform will also have a positive impact on net earnings in 2018.
 Southern market prospects vary significantly from island to island.
-In the Caribbean, post-hurricane construction activity will continue to help offset tourism downturns in the BVI, USVI and St. Maarten over the next two years while fiscally stable islands, like Cayman, are poised to take advantage of a strong U.S. travel economy.
-Guam's near term prospects remain clouded by geo-political factors (North Korea) but are attractive over the next five years as significant military base construction and personnel deployment is completed.
+In the Caribbean, post-hurricane construction activity is expected to continue to help offset tourism downturns in the BVI and USVI but is lagging in St. Maarten, while fiscally stable islands, like Cayman, take advantage of a strong U.S. travel economy.
+Guam's prospects are stable to slightly positive depending on geo-political factors related to North Korea's negative impact on tourism and the pace of significant military base construction and personnel deployment over the next five years.